juanframaureira/PM/tips/nuggets.md

 - Metrics mostly measure how much fucused on metrics you are
 - If managing people is a game, people will play with you and min-max
 - Well made and easy to use are two different things
-- You cannot plan for unpredictable situaltions, you are allways mitigating predictable situations
+- You cannot plan for unpredictable situaltions, you are always mitigating predictable situations
 -